 From getting up early to doing homework on time, there are a number of things that can help your child make New Year's resolutions list.
 You can help your child with every task that can be listed down on a piece of paper but also make sure he or she is determined to do the same every single day, starting from the first day of the year itself.

 New Year Resolution Creation Ideas For Teenagers

 You can invite your child's friends and take this task as New Year resolution activities for children.
-Let us see how you can help your child make his resolution list for 2020.
+Let us see how you can help your child make his resolution list.
 Read here

 - Focus on the Positive Side: If your child has had a resolution list last year which he failed to work on regularly, do not nag him about the same.
 That will only bring his morale down to work on another list for which he might be really excited.
 You can instead shine a light on the positive aspects and help him build a list of things which he really is keen to do.
 Be it cycling every evening or eating one or two fruits every single day, give him a helping hand that will encourage him.

 - Let Your Child Choose: New Year's resolution should be your child's personal interest as only then he will feel committed to working on it.
 If you keep forcing him various tasks that don't pique his interest, he will never be able to follow the list willingly.
 Even though you know what works best for your child and you recognize his areas that require improvement, you must not force him.
 Instead, give him a couple of suggestions and he can pick up the ones which he finds it interesting to do.
 But you must also not force your interest in his list and rather make your own.